Fiveable

 Health Insurance

 Health insurance reimburses you for medically necessary care, and sometimes preventive care like checkups and vaccines.
-Many Americans get health insurance through their employer as a benefit, where the employer pays part (or all) of the premium.
-Without it, a single ER visit can cost tens of thousands of dollars out of pocket.
+Many people get health insurance through their employer as a benefit, where the employer pays part or all of the premium.
+Without it, a single emergency room visit can cost thousands of dollars out of pocket.

 Auto Insurance